Skip to content

 About our Guest Blogger

 Jenny Steller is an instructional coach at Hamilton County Educational Service Center in Cincinnati, Ohio.
-She has a passion for working with teachers to give students equitable opportunities to access curriculum at all levels, supporting teachers in creating student-led learning experiences, and sparking curiosity in classrooms.
+She has a passion for working with teachers to give students opportunities to access curriculum at all levels, supporting teachers in creating student-led learning experiences, and sparking curiosity in classrooms.

-Jenny regularly presents at state and local conferences on best practices in analyzing student data, using math puzzles to foster perseverance, and facilitating equity groups for teachers.
+Jenny regularly presents at state and local conferences on best practices in analyzing student data, using math puzzles to foster perseverance, and facilitating groups for teachers.
 She also serves as the Hamilton County Representative for the Southwest Ohio Council of Teachers of Mathematics and actively participates in collaborative sessions for Society for Research on Educational Effectiveness.
 She welcomes any opportunity to connect and collaborate with other educators.

 {{cta(‘352a410e-db79-4f33-a482-d301e8041965′,’justifycenter’)}}